 Sprinkler System Audits

-The city Public Works Department offers sprinkler system audits to customers.
+The city Public Works Department offers sprinkler system audits to customers from April 1st to September 30th.
 Schedule one for your home by calling 512-990-6400.
 Please make sure you can be home during the sprinkler audit that you request as city staff need access to your sprinkler box.

 The city's water comes from Lake Pflugerville which is fed by the Highland Lakes and ground water.
 See how Pflugerville's water ties in to the current restrictions and conservation mandates: